Violations (Star Trek: The Next Generation): Plot

-Troi wakes from her coma, and when news of this arrives to Jev, he requests to help probe Troi's mind to find out what happened.
-Picard allows it, and with Jev's help, Troi recounts the memory, ending with the replacement of Riker by Tarmin.
+Troi wakes from her coma; Jev offers to probe her mind to find out what happened.
+Picard allows it, and Troi recounts the memory, ending with the replacement of Riker by Tarmin.
 Jev asserts that for his people, forcefully inserting oneself into a memory is a crime, and contacts his homeworld to let them know of Tarmin's crime.
 As they near their destination, Jev comes to say goodbye to Troi, apologizing for his father.
-When Troi offers sympathy, Jev engages another mind probe, causing the same memory to occur for Troi.
-Just then, security personnel arrive and take Jev into custody; Data and La Forge had discovered two additional instances of unexplained comas on Nel III, and that Tarmin was on his home planet at that time.
-As the Enterprise sets course for the Ullian homeworld, Tarmin is cleared, and Riker and Dr. Crusher recover from their comas.
+When Troi offers sympathy, Jev initiates another mind probe, causing the same memory to occur for Troi.
+Suddenly, security personnel arrive and take Jev into custody; Data and La Forge had discovered two additional instances of unexplained comas; Tarmin was not present when they occurred.
+As the Enterprise sets course for the Ullian homeworld, Riker and Dr. Crusher recover from their comas.